QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Preliminaries: Association Rule Learning and Classification

 \section{Preliminaries: Association Rule Learning and Classification}

-In this section, we introduce the association rule learning and classification tasks, and then we briefly review selected association rule classification algorithms, comparing them in terms of their main properties: predictive accuracy, comprehensibility of the produced models and run-time.
-This comparison will serve as a basis for selection of representative algorithms that will be postprocessed by the proposed framework.
+In this section, we introduce the association rule learning and classification tasks, and then we briefly review and compare association rule classification algorithms.
+This serves as the selection of representative algorithms that are used as baselines.